milvus-io/milvus/docs/design_docs/milvus_timesync_en.md

     uint64 timestamp = 2;
     uint32 count = 3;
 }
 ```
-`Timestamp` is type of `uint64`, contains physical and logical parts.
+`Timestamp` is with type `uint64`, containing physical and logical parts.

 This is the format of `Timestamp`

 ![Timestamp struct](./graphs/time_stamp_struct.png)

-In the `AllocTimestamp` request, if `AllocTimestampRequest.count` if greater than `1`, then in the response, `AllocTimestampResponse.timestamp` indicates the first available timestamp.
+In an `AllocTimestamp` request, if `AllocTimestampRequest.count` is greater than `1`, `AllocTimestampResponse.timestamp` indicates the first available timestamp in the response.

 ## Time Synchronization
-In order to understand the `Time Synchronization` better, firstly we need to introduce the data operation of `Milvus 2.0` briefly, taking `Insert Operation` as example.
+To understand the `Time Synchronization` better, let's introduce the data operation of Milvus 2.0 briefly.
+Taking `Insert Operation` as an example.
-- Users can configure lots of `Proxy` to achieve load balancing, in `Milvus 2.0`
+- User can configure lots of `Proxy` to achieve load balancing, in `Milvus 2.0`
-- `SDK` could connect to any `Proxy`
+- User can use `SDK` to connect to any `Proxy`
-- When `Proxy` receieves `Insert` Request from `SDK`, it would hash the `InsrtMsg` by `Primary key`, and then split the `InsertMsg` into different `MsgStream` according to the hash value.
+- When `Proxy` receives `Insert` Request from `SDK`, it splits `InsertMsg` into different `MsgStream` according to the hash value of `Primary Key`
-- Each `InsertMsg` would be assigned an `Timestamp` before send to the `MsgStream.`
+- Each `InsertMsg` would be assigned with a `Timestamp` before sending to the `MsgStream`

-*Note: `MsgStream` is the wrapper of message queue, the default message queue in `Milvus 2.0` is `pulsar`*
+>*Note: `MsgStream` is the wrapper of message queue, the default message queue in `Milvus 2.0` is `pulsar`*

 ![proxy insert](./graphs/timesync_proxy_insert_msg.png)

-Based on the above information, we can know that the `MsgStream` have the following characteristics:
+Based on above information, we can know that the `MsgStream` have the following characteristics:
 - In `MsgStream`, `InsertMsg` from the same `Proxy` must be incremented in timestamp
 - In `MsgStream`, `InsertMsg` from different `Proxy` have no relationship in timestamp